NEVER, EVER TRY TO ERASE THE PAST!

 The Garza clan spread all over, a few stayed at the ranch.
 Caroline and Ramona moved to the US because of their husbands, but the majority stayed in Mexico and did very well.
 Ramona was five years older and managed to survive successfully after the passing of her husband almost forty years ago, a successful rentier in the San Gabriel Valle.
 About a month after Tex’s funeral, we were invited to Mona’s lavished 80th birthday celebration, I drove Caroline to the party, we met with family whom I hadn’t seen in twenty something years, but right there and then she decided to impress her cousins celebrating their sister Ramona (we all kindly called Mona), begging them to come have dinner at her home before they left California.

 Every five years or so, I would take Caroline to visit her cousin Mona.
 According to Caroline my sisters never had time to take her there.
-Mona and Caroline, both were petite, attractive and had unusual light turquoise eyes, despite their similarities they each other kept to themselves.
+Mona and Caroline, both were petite, attractive and had unusual light turquoise eyes, despite their similarities they avoided each other and kept to themselves.
 I was well into my early fifties, when I discovered what really set them apart.
-Caroline was crafty and selfish, while Mona was naturally gifted; a diligent, mindful soul and who was extremely clean, in fact she designated a good portion of her income to support her parents, sisters and brothers, she also took in nephews and friends, even from her husband’s side of the family, they found work at odd jobs till they saved enough cash and could return to their hometown she never charged them a penny.
+Caroline was crafty and selfish, while Mona was naturally gifted; a diligent, mindful soul and who was extremely clean and attentive, in fact she designated a good portion of her income to support her parents, sisters and brothers, she also took in nephews and friends, even from her husband’s side of the family, they would find work sometimes doing odd jobs, till they saved up enough cash so they could return to their hometown, Mona never charged them a penny while they stated at her home many time she even would give them a ride to and from their job.

-Caroline didn’t support any member of her family, she would always invite people to stay at her home, when somebody ventured out to California to stay with her, she showered them with attention the first week and then demanded a “small fee”, a rent of a hundred fifty dollars which was a lot in 1982 really covered the entire utility bills for the whole house; gas, water, electric and phone.
+Caroline didn’t support any member of her family, she would always invite people to stay at her home, when somebody ventured out to California to stay with her, she showered them with attention the first week and then demanded a “monthly fee”, of a hundred fifty dollars, which was a lot back in 1982.
+An amount that could actually cover the utility bills for the whole house; gas, water, electric and phone.
 The situation never lasted, because of her rotten disposition, people avoided her like the witch in the fairy tale Hansel and Gretel.
-And without a notice Caroline would evict them, asking them to leave because she needed the room.
+And without a notice or incident Caroline would evict them, asking them to leave because she needed the room.

-I made hundreds of excuses for her lousy behavior, was it her missing thyroid?
-Did she resent life for a small height?
 Why did I need to convince myself?
 Why did I find it all meaningless?
-I wanted find the source of her frustration; Was it her disappointed with the excessive cost of the liquor license she wanted, but couldn’t afford, did she hate the fact it was really more of a bribe than a liquor license?
+I wanted to find the source of her frustration; Was it her disappointed with the excessive cost of the liquor license she wanted, but couldn’t afford?
+Did she hate the fact it was really more of a bribe than a liquor license?
 Or the that U.S. tourists in general were cheap and brought their own booze and food across the border?
-Could it be that the local insurance company swindled store owners, after thieves broke in and stole most of her inventory, or that the corruption of the police and authorities was overwhelming.
-All this was projected onto people throughout her life.
-In hindsight; sometimes I guess she couldn’t trust anyone, after her father died of a sudden heart attack when she was fifteen, and at the peak of his career as an elected State Senator for Nuevo Leon, she never forgave him for the misfortune and disgrace that the family endured without him, fueling resentment and an empty existence.

 Hoping the traffic wasn’t too bad, I got in Tex’s big SUV and drove two hours to pick up my uncles in San Gabriel and drove another two hours back to Caroline’s home and took them back after supper, an eight-hour journey.
 When we arrived my sister and husband were not at my mother’s home.
 I asked Caroline if she forgot to tell them the time because I knew Victoria was always casually late?
 She simply said; “I told them to come after six, because she didn’t want them to eat any of the “Nogada chiles”; Why?
 I thought to myself, if I had prepared thirty peppers and enough walnut sauce to spare.
 Why did she order more of the regular “chiles rellenos” from that woman?
 This was so unexpected but there was nothing I could do or say, it was her home and her food.